Sitemap Event Validation

 - Page Type: Name of the configured page type of the currently displayed page

-- User Data: The ID of the current user browsing the page and any user-triggered events that are configured on the page.
+- User Data: The ID of the current user browsing the page and any user-triggered events configured on the page.
 The user ID can be the user ID that is randomly generated for anonymous site visitors, or a named user ID.

 - Catalog Data: Names of Catalog objects configured on the current page.